Tech writers can code too

 The head tool outputs the first lines of its input.
 In this case, we use the option -1 (that’s a hyphen with a number 1) to specify just the first line, which contains the names of the columns.

-The database column is the 6th column.
+The donut column is the 6th column.
 We’ll use this to update our script with a new pattern for outputting markdown list items.

 BEGIN {

-print "There's a data centre ready to serve databases";
+print "There's a data centre ready to serve donuts";

 print "for our customers around the globe:";